facebook/react-native-website/docs/build-speed.md

 ```

 The same may be configured in a `ccache.conf` file or any other mechanism ccache provides.
 More on this can be found in the [official ccache manual](https://ccache.dev/manual/4.3.html).

+#### Using this approach on a CI

+Ccache uses the `/Users/$USER/Library/Caches/ccache` folder on macOS to store the cache.
+Therefore you could save & restore the corresponding folder also on CI to speedup your builds.

+However, there are a couple of things to be aware:

+1. On CI, we recommend to do a full clean build, to avoid poisoned cache problems.
+If you follow the approach mentioned in the previous paragraph, you should be able to parallelize the native build on 4 different ABIs and you will most likely not need `ccache` on CI.

+2. `ccache` relies on timestamps to compute a cache hit.
+This doesn't work well on CI as files are re-downloaded at every CI run.
+To overcome this, you'll need to use the `compiler_check content` option which relies instead on [hashing the content of the file](https://ccache.dev/manual/4.3.html).

+### Distributed caches

+Similar to local caches, you might want to consider using a distributed cache for your native builds.
+This could be specifically useful in bigger organizations that are doing frequent native builds.

+We recommend to use [sccache](https://github.com/mozilla/sccache) to achieve this.
+We defer to the sccache [distributed compilation quickstart](https://github.com/mozilla/sccache/blob/main/docs/DistributedQuickstart.md) for instructions on how to setup and use this tool.